pacemade/inmyshoes/profiles/Daniel Moniz.md

 <h3 class="question">You tripped on something or?</h3>

-No no, I was just pushing a lawn mower (laughs)... just the worst, so.... yeah.
+No no, I was just pushing a lawn mower <i>(laughs)</i>... just the worst, so.... yeah.
 At that point, it was a bit of a crisis, and I didn't really do anything for a bit.
 I basically played Starcraft for about 8 months, Starcraft 2.
 I got pretty good!
 Was in diamond when diamond was the highest league, but then it hit me that I needed to get a job.
 Either I get better... like I spend more than 2 hours a day on Starcraft, or I get a job, but not both.
 I don't like doing something.. moderately?
 I like to do something to get better at it.
 So I basically went cold turkey on Starcraft, which was surprisingly difficult and then I started applying like crazy, basically offered to work for free, doing some kind of mathematical related work, because I had no experience otherwise.
 Basically, a CEO picked me up, was like "Hey I'll pay you minimum wage, you can look for another job, just be transparent with me".
 I lived with my parents, I saved every dollar for...
 6 months.
 And I got an interest in software development, I rekindled that interest within that time, because I’d done it throughout, a little bit in university and high school.
 In that period, I rekindled that interest and dove in, and that set me on my current path.

 <h3 class="question">What are some problems that you run into now and then that you don't think other people might experience?</h3>